Firecracker Awards Winners Archive

 Katie Raissian is Publisher and Editor of Stonecutter, and a literary fiction and nonfiction editor at Grove Atlantic.

-2018 Firecracker Award Winners
+2018 Firecracker Awards Winners

 FICTION: An Unkindness of Ghosts by Rivers Solomon, published by Akashic Books